 to double the consumption of locally-grown food by 2020.

-2016 Guide to Local Food & Farms is Now Out!
+2017 Guide to Local Food & Farms is Now Out!

 Pick up your free copy at Addison County food stores, restaurants, shops and cafes!
 OR click here to read the Guide online.

 September Cultivating Connections E-Newsletter